SteveBarnett/Remixing/_thinking/how-do-you-know-that.md

 - The Bible tells us taste and see that the Lord is good.
 Normally when we taste we don’t see, and when we see we don’t taste.
 - Another way of saying this is that the experience of loving God must be incarnational as well as transcendental.
 - Would it be fair to say that you have mixed feelings about postmodernism?
 I certainly do.
 I am grateful for postmodernism because it has restored subjectivity to truth.
 I am unhappy with postmodernism because it has eliminated objectivity from truth.
-- place.
-I am always and constantly struggling to integrate these four corners.
+- I am always and constantly struggling to integrate these four corners.
 - We have to be careful and not expect the various corners to speak each other’s language.
 - the Bible helps us to live in the world.
 We don’t need to be afraid of any of the corners, although they all have their dangers.
 None of the corners is safe.
 - In my view, the Bible belongs with the other three corners better than any other revelatory text.